nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 # SmartHomeBot User Guide

-SmartHomeBot is an **desktop application for consolidates all of the home appliance’s control into a centralized system via a Command Line Interface (CLI)**.
-Users can switch on an off appliances using this application and also review and monitor electricity usage; having a clearer picture of their electrical usage patterns.
+SmartHomeBot is an **desktop application that consolidates all of the home appliance’s control into a centralized system via a Command Line Interface (CLI)**.
+Users can switch on and off appliances using this application and also review and monitor electricity usage; having a clearer picture of their electrical usage patterns.
 SmartHomeBot has an auto-saved feature that will automatically save all the appliances' data and export it to a text file.
 Upon start of the application, it will import the data